Mastering your craft is one thing, but making money out of it is another story.

 You can start by doing headshots because they will probably need ID photos at one point or another.

-If you have a prospect client that loves landscapes and nature, you can let him see your collection of nice scenery images that you’ve taken.
+If you have a prospect client who loves landscapes and nature, you can let them see your collection of nice scenery images that you’ve taken.
 Or they might be interested in having their pets photographed, so you can take advantage of that.

 For this first step into making money from photography as a teen, it’s important you seek support from your local community first.

 Then once you become better at your craft, you can expand your network and make your way up to bigger opportunities.